M. Scott Peck: Community building

-It is in this third stage that Peck's community-building methods differ in principle from team development.
-While teams in business organizations need to develop explicit rules, guidelines and protocols during the norming stage, the emptiness stage of community building is characterized, not by laying down the rules explicitly, but by shedding the resistance within the minds of the individuals.

 Peck started the Foundation for Community Encouragement (FCE) to promote the formation of communities, which, he argues, are a first step towards uniting humanity and saving us from self-destruction.

 The Blue Heron Farm is an intentional community in central North Carolina, whose founders stated that they were inspired by Peck's writings on community.
 Peck himself had no involvement with this project, however.

 The Exosphere Academy of Science & the Arts uses community building in their teaching methodology to help students practice deeper communication, remove their "masks", and feel more comfortable collaborating and building innovative projects and startups.

 Based on research by Robert E. Roberts (1943–2013), Chattanooga Endeavors has used Community Building since 1996 as a group intervention to improve the learning experience of former offenders participating in work-readiness training.
 Roberts' research demonstrates that groups that are exposed to Community Building achieve significantly better training outcomes.

 Characteristics of true community

 Peck describes what he considers to be the most salient characteristics of a true community: